 - A baseball pitcher throws a fastball with a speed of 44 m/s.
 If the pitcher accelerates the ball through a displacement of about 3.5 m before releasing it, estimate the average acceleration of the ball during the throwing motion. - Ans.
-280 m/s2
+280 m/s^2

 - You want to design an air-bag system that can protect the driver in a head-on collision at a speed of 100 km/h.
-If the car crumples upon impact over a distance of about 1 m, how fast must the air bag inflate to effectively protect the driver? - Ans. less than 0.07 s
+If the car crumples upon impact over a distance of about 1 m, how much time does the air bag have to inflate in order to effectively protect the driver? - Ans. less than 0.07 s